-A copy of this installation report is to be attached to an STC Assignment Form (where applicable) as proof of installation, and a copy kept for your records.
+A copy of this installation report is to be attached to an STC Assignment Form (where applicable) as proof of installation.
+This may be applicable where this Electric Solar Ready Water Heater is installed as part of a solar water heater installation.
+It can be copied and kept for your records.
+An electronic version may be provided by the Dealer instead.